leonardocastanodiaz/terraform-wordpress-ec2/README.md

     e) Use GitLab - ITP likes it ;-)

-    f) Github Actions or GitLab Pipelines/Runners - the latter is particularly slick
+    f) CI/CD - Github Actions or GitLab Pipelines/Runners - the latter is particularly slick

     g) Use containers for apps, DBs, etc.

     h) Use K3s (not a typo - https://k3s.io/) to deploy locally becuase it's container based

     i) Terraform Cloud for .tfstate https://terraform.io

+    j) Use branches for development - never commit to master

+    k) At least one approver for each merge/pull request